-Area Table 5 Strategic areas of the National Gender Policy Document Area Goals 1.
+A Table 5 Strategic areas of the National Gender Policy Document Area Goals 1.
 To ensure equal access of women and men to education, training and information.
 Education • To change the attitude towards girls' education in the family and the community. • To reduce drop-out of girls. • To reduce women's illiteracy rate from 35% to 10%. • To improve women's access to information, communication and technology (ICT).
-2. Health To improve women's access to health services especially reproductive health. • To reduce maternal mortality ratio to at least 50%. • To reduce women's HIV prevalence rate from 6.8% to 3%. • To enhance measures against sexually transmitted diseases among pregnant or young women. • To enhance health and sanitary education for women. • To reduce maternal mortality due to malaria by two thirds. • To improve contraceptive prevalence rate among women of childbearing age. • To promote men's involvement in reproductive health, prevention of HIV/AIDS and sexually transmitted diseases.
+2. Health To improve women's access to health services especially reproductive health.
+2. meanin To reduce maternal mortality ratio to at least 50%.
+To reduce women's HIV prevalence rate from 6.8% to 3%.
+To enhance measures against sexually transmitted diseases among pregnant or young women. • To enhance health and sanitary education for women. • To reduce maternal mortality due to malaria by two thirds. • To improve contraceptive prevalence rate among women of childbearing age. • To promote men's involvement in reproductive health, prevention of HIV/AIDS and sexually transmitted diseases.
 3. Economy To promote equal opportunity in economy and employment between women and and men. employment • To reduce the poverty rate among women from 40.2% to 28.7%.
 1 5 • To ensure women's access to and control over the devices for production including the rural areas. • To correct inequality between women and men in employment and vocational training. • To develop women's entrepreneurial capacity.
-4. Laws To respect women's rights and improve social and cultural environment. • To advocate women's rights and relevant laws. • To halve the percentage of women who experienced violence against women including Female Genital Mutilation (FGM). • To implement rehabilitation of victims of gender-based violence and punish perpetrators adequately even in humanitarian crisis.
-To improve national laws to protect women's rights so that they are in line with the international or regional standards.
-To ensure application and implementation of laws about protection of women's rights. • To take measures to solve specific issues of rural women and women who lost husband.
+4. Laws To respect women's rights and improve social and cultural environment. • To advocate women's rights and relevant laws. • To halve the percentage of women who experienced violence against women including Female Genital Mutilation (FGM). • To implement rehabilitation of victims of gender-based violence and punish perpetrators adequately even in humanitarian crisis. • To improve national laws to protect women's rights so that they are in line with the international or regional standards. the international or regional standards.To ensure application and implementation of laws about protection of women's • To ensure application and implementation of laws about protection of women's rights.
+To take measures to solve specific issues of rural women and women who lost husband.
 5. To promote women's participation in the public spheres and decision-making.
-Governance • To make women's share at least 30% in the following institutions.
-National Assembly, government, Council Executives of the government, diplomats, army, Territorial Administrations, judicial services, strategic positions in the administration, state-owned enterprises • To develop women's leadership 6.
+Governance To make women's share at least 30% in the following institutions.
+Sovernance National Assembly, government, Council Executives of the government, diplomats, army, Territorial Administrations, judicial services, strategic positions in the administration, state-owned enterprises • To develop women's leadership 6.
 To strengthen institutional framework for promotion of gender policies.
-Promotion • To integrate gender perspectives into the policies and budget of each sector. of gender • To strengthen expertise in gender in the country. policies • To carry out efficient monitoring of implementation of the international and 1 regional recommendations on gender.
+Promotion • To integrate gender perspectives into the policies and budget of each sector. of gender To strengthen expertise in gender in the country. policies To carry out efficient monitoring of implementation of the international and - regional recommendations on gender.
+L